kguzek/guzek-uk-common/README.md

 # Guzek UK Common

+## DEPRECATION NOTICE 2025-07-03

+Guzek UK Common was made obsolete with the [integration of PayloadCMS](https://github.com/kguzek/guzek-uk-website/pull/18) into the Guzek UK website.
+This repository no longer serves any use.

+## Intro

 A repository of common modules and utilities for the Guzek UK Website, used on the various deployed servers.
 The functionality of these utilities is based around a REST HTTP server, with a heavy focus on CRUD operations.

 ## Installation

-The package is published at the NPM package registry.
+The package is published on the NPM package registry.

 ```bash
 npm install guzek-uk-common